 On the first login, all users are given access to a default workspace of your choosing.
 An account owner can then adjust workspace access.

 Creating Access Groups

 For custom role mapping option (Default Pre LTS 6)

 Every user will need a role attribute specified in your IdP that Tulip uses to determine their privileges once they’ve authenticated with their IdP username and password.
 We can also use this Role field to determine what sites they have access to using a standard naming convention.
 While a role field can just be a set variable, it is recommended that you assign the user to Tulip specific groups and map those to an attribute.

 Review the Tulip access roles here.
 Every user will need at least one role.
 If a user has multiple roles, Tulip will select the one with the highest access.

 An example role is Account Owner.

-Note: There needs to be at least one Account Owner per site
+There needs to be at least one Account Owner per site.

 Combining the two

-We can combine these two things to create a group matrix for users to be assigned.
+We can combine these two sites to create a group matrix for users to be assigned.
 We recommend that organizations append or prepend the value with Tulip, so it’s easier to filter by.